goodrn18/grade_contract/README.md

-# Contract
+# Read Me

-This template is for your grading contract
+This readme is for the contract template.